stewpend0us/csim2/README.md

 re-usable blocks and solvers for composing and running dynamic simulations.

 ## blocks
-blocks are the part of block diagrams that contain all of the dynamics.
+Blocks are the part of block diagrams that contain all of the dynamics.
 Connections between blocks define where the inputs to a block come from and where the outputs go.
-This is a simplified, trivial block diagram:
+This is a simplified, trivial, block diagram:

                 ______       ______
                |  B1  |     |  B2  |